 And when the Master says, “Say something more,” he does not mean talk a little more about it.
 He does not mean ‘more’ in a quantitative sense.
 He means: say something deeper, say something more intense, say something more existential. say something more, qualitatively!

-– because present has meaning only in reference to past and future.
+– because the present has meaning only in reference to past and future.

-The present is sandwiched between past and future.
+The present is sandwiched between the past and the future.
 If you have taken away past and future, the present also disappears.
-That is the moment of Tao when time disappears, when one is in utter immediacy, when one is utterly herenow, neither roaming somewhere in the ghosts of the past or in the unborn images of the future.
+That is the moment of Tao when time disappears when one is in utter immediacy when one is utterly here now, neither roaming somewhere in the ghosts of the past or in the unborn images of the future.
 This is the moment of enlightenment: when time is not, and when you are utterly here and nowhere else.
 And when there is no time, there is no mind.
 Mind and time are synonymous.
 The more mind you have, the more you are conscious of time.
 That’s why in the Western world a great time-consciousness has arisen: it is because of the cultivation of the mind.

 Confucians are the first Behaviourists of the world.
 Pavlov and B. F. Skinner are their disciples.

 Confucius says that a man’s behavior can be changed, manipulated, through punishment and reward.
 That is the technique that has been used down the ages by moralists.
 You reward the child if he follows your idea, you punish the child if he goes against you.
 Through punishment and reward you by and by condition his mind.

 All minds are conditioned – and what Maoists are doing in China today is very ancient in China.

 Confucius taught it very well.
 The idea has to be understood.
 The idea is that a man can be manipulated if you torture him or if you reward him.
 Through greed and fear, a man can be manipulated.
 That’s what you have been doing to your children, that’s what has been done to you by your parents and by your society.